Why is Psychology Today not working for therapists?

 Why this happened

 Three things happened at the same time.
-Each one would have reduced PT referrals on its own.
+Each one would have reduced Psychology Today referrals on its own.
 Together, they fundamentally changed the platform.

 Platform companies flooded the listings

-Rula, Alma, Headway, and Grow Therapy now manage thousands of therapist profiles on Psychology Today.
+Rula, Alma, Headway, and Grow Therapy now manage many therapist profiles on Psychology Today.
 These companies handle credentialing, billing, and marketing for their network of providers.
-Their PT profiles are polished, professionally written, and may receive preferred positioning in search results.
+Their Psychology Today profiles are often polished and professionally written, which can make the search results feel more crowded for independent practitioners.

-When a potential client searches for "anxiety therapist in Austin," they now see pages of Rula-affiliated profiles alongside independent practitioners.
-The competition increased dramatically, and independent therapists are not competing on a level playing field.
+When a potential client searches for "anxiety therapist in Austin," they may see managed-platform profiles alongside independent practitioners.
+The practical issue is competition and sameness: independent therapists need a clearer fit signal instead of another generic directory paragraph.

 More therapists, same number of clients searching

 The pandemic created a surge in demand for therapy, and graduate programs responded by increasing enrollment.
 The number of licensed therapists grew significantly between 2020 and 2025.
-Meanwhile, search volume for "find a therapist" on PT has plateaued.
+Meanwhile, search volume for "find a therapist" on Psychology Today has plateaued.

 More profiles competing for the same eyeballs means each individual profile gets seen less often.
-If your city had 200 therapists on PT in 2020 and has 500 now, your visibility dropped even if PT traffic stayed the same.
+If your city had 200 therapists on Psychology Today in 2020 and has 500 now, your visibility dropped even if Psychology Today traffic stayed the same.

 Five years ago, "go to Psychology Today and search by zip code" was common advice.
 That behavior has shifted.
 More clients now start on Google, in Maps, inside their insurance portal, or by asking an AI tool for suggestions.